-Ranby is a category C male adult working prison.
+Ranby is a category C male adult prison.

-Since opening as a prison in 1972, Ranby has had it’s prisoner accommodation capacity regularly and significantly increased.
-The most recent new accommodation was completed in 2008.
+Since opening as a prison in 1972, Ranby has had the accommodation capacity regularly and significantly increased due to demand including most recently 2008 when further accommodation was built.

 Tel: 01777 862 000